stylers-llc/laratask/README.md

 ```

 #### Create Task
-The Task is auto generated when TaskTemplateRuntime attached to TaskTemplate
+The task is managing (create, delete - associate) in TaskTemplate::syncTaskTemplateRuntimes() method
 ```php
 use Illuminate\Support\Facades\Artisan;